php-fig/www.php-fig.org/source/_posts/2019-10-07-upgrading-psr-interfaces.md

 Ignoring the internal PHP-FIG process questions for now (as those are largely irrelevant to this discussion), there have been a few ways to go about upgrading specs that have largely been rejected over the years.

-1. **Just do it**: The sledgehammer approach, this would mean **ignoring the backward compatibility issues** and just releasing a 2.x tag of the interface specs with type hints and a higher PHP minimum version and calling it a day.
+1. Just do it: The sledgehammer approach, this would mean ignoring the backward compatibility issues and just releasing a 2.x tag of the interface specs with type hints and a higher PHP minimum version and calling it a day.
 While certainly the simplest for PHP-FIG, it's not the most viable for the community at large for the reasons described above.
-2. **Use an alternate namespace**: Another proposal has been to **version the namespace** for upgraded PSRs.
+2. Use an alternate namespace: Another proposal has been to version the namespace for upgraded PSRs.
 For example, the Logger specification (PSR-3) currently uses the `\Psr\Log` namespace.
 So a fully type-enabled new version would be something like `\Psr\Log\V2`.
 That has the advantage that it would allow both the old and new version to be installed at the same time.
 However, it has the disadvantage that a library could not easily support both old and new at the same time, at least not without some tricky bridge-interface inheritance dance.
 It's doubtful that this would make the upgrade process any easier.
-3. The third proposal was recently pushed forward by Stefano Torresi, one of the members of our Core Committee, and it can be summarized in **appending a revision number to the PSRs** which would match the versions of the corresponding interfaces package, in a way that recalls SemVer; the downside of this approach is that it would change drastically how the PHP-FIG packages are released.
+3. The third proposal was recently pushed forward by Stefano Torresi, one of the members of our Core Committee, and it can be summarized in appending a revision number to the PSRs which would match the versions of the corresponding interfaces package, in a way that recalls SemVer; the downside of this approach is that it would change drastically how the PHP-FIG packages are released.
 You can read about the complete proposal [in Stefano's email to our ML](https://groups.google.com/d/msg/php-fig/OyC3plRYhqg/u03zLMv0BQAJ).

 ### What we think will work